KennyPeanuts/pond_diversity_fcn/lab_notebook_entries/lab_notes/LPP_ASHING_27-28May2014.md

 ## Lab observations and data

 1. After each crucible was filled, it was stored in the drier.
-2. Due to the amount of time it took to crush the samples, the samples were crushed on May 27 and put into the furnace on May 28.
+2. Due to the amount of time that the samples took to crush, the samples were crushed on May 27 and stored in the drier overnight.
-2. The samples were placed into the furnace at  a.m., at an initial temperature of 177 degrees Celcius.
-3. The samples were removed at p.m.
+3. On May 28, the samples were placed into the furnace at 9:40 a.m., at an initial temperature of ~300 degrees Celcius, and removed from the furnace at 3:06 p.m.

 ~~~~~

 DATA

-1
-2
-3
-4
+Crucible 19:
+	- Crucible mass: 28.5465g
+	- Crucible + Crushed leaves mass: 30.1928g
+	- Crucible + Ash mass: 28.9795g
+Crucible 20:
+	- Crucible mass: 29.1377g
+	- Crucible + Crushed leaves mass: 31.6000g
+	- Crucible + Ash mass: 29.8664g
+Crucible 21:
+	- Crucible mass: 31.0010g
+	- Crucible + Crushed leaves mass: 33.4271g
+	- Crucible + Ash mass: 31.5696g
+Crucible 22:
+	- Crucible mass: 26.9361g
+	- Crucible + Crushed leaves mass: 28.9994g
+	- Crucible + Ash mass: 27.5761g
+Crucible 23:
+	- Crucible mass: 28.8147g
+	- Crucible + Crushed leaves mass: 31.6932g
+	- Crucible + Ash mass: 29.7150g

 ~~~~